DonutEspresso/git-tag-changelog/README.md

     -l NUM, --logLevel=NUM  Logging level, valid values: 10, 20, 30, 40, 50.
     --v1=ARG                For 'delta' action.
 A semver version.
     --v2=ARG                For 'delta' action.
 A semver version.
-    --next=ARG              For 'release' action.
+    --version=ARG           For 'release' and 'rerelease' action.
 The semver of the release.
     --raw                   Display raw results instead.
     --yesReally             Confirmation flag for the 'nuclear' action.

 sample usage:
     * show all git tags that look like releases (semver): cl list
-    * show semantic changes between two tags: cl delta --v1=4.0.0 --v2=6.0.0
+    * show semantic changes between two tags (order agnostic): cl delta --v1=4.0.0 --v2=6.0.0
+    * recreate a changelog for an existing version: cl rerelease --version=7.7.0
-    * create a changelog, and put it in annotation of a new git tag: cl release --next=8.0.0
+    * create a changelog for a new release, and put it in the annotation of a git tag: cl release --version=8.0.0
-    * DANGER: loop through all existing tags and recreate changelogs: cl nuclear --yesReally=true
+    * DANGER: loop through all existing tags and recreate changelogs: cl nuclear --yesReally
 ```

 ## Contributing